github-education-resources/teachers_pet/README.md

 ## Passwords / OAuth

 The scripts will ask for your GitHub password in order to run.
-If you have two factor authentication enabled, you might want to create a new OAuth personal token to run these scripts.
-You can do this here: https://github.com/settings/tokens/new (or settings screen on your enterprise installation).
+If you have [two factor authentication](https://help.github.com/articles/about-two-factor-authentication) enabled, [create a personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use)

-If you put this OAuth token in an environment variable called 'ghe_oauth', these scripts will automatically pick up that value.
+https://github.com/settings/tokens/new (or replace `github.com` with your host for GitHub Enterprise)

-The OAuth token will need the following permissions
+with the following permissions:

 * repo
 * public_repo